originphp/website/source/docs/upgrade.md

 `Initialize` and `execute` methods have a return type of void.

+In your PHPUnit tests `startup` and `shutdown` also have a return type of void.

 ## Removed Features

 All previous deprecated features have been removed, the following functions have also been removed